Online ticket dismissal course for cyclists

 Being an MVP-C

-- Manoeuvrable: Creating space around you
+- Maneuverable: Creating space around you

 - Visible: Being seen, day and night